 In Service Support

-The course delivers a synopsis of those in-service Support Engineering, Operations Management and contractual activities that can support in the delivery of best value through life.
+The course delivers a synopsis of those in-service Support Engineering, Operations Management and contractual activities that must be considered in order to provide successful delivery of best value through life.

 On-site: 3 days

 This course is applicable to both public and private sector personnel involved in delivering in-service support.
 It is applicable to service delivery managers, project managers, equipment support managers, Integrated Logistic Support (ILS) engineers, technical through life support managers, commercial and contract managers.

 Acquisition and support of new and legacy assets / capabilities are intrinsically linked.
 With fast technology cycles, obsolescence risk and many asset life cycles extended beyond original disposal dates in the public and private sectors, in service support is becoming more complex.
 Operating context and operating demands are ever changing within the modern world, with support solutions requiring increasing flexibility and cost reductions through life.
 This course will explore the aspects of support and asset management from the owner and support agents’ point of view.